 The aim of this project is to design and investigate new biopolymer systems as carriers of natural bioactive compounds with antioxidant and/or antimicrobial properties, to apply them for food packaging and assess their performance.
-The polysaccharide matrices will be obtained by the means of chemical modification of natural polysaccharides. ...
+The polysaccharide matrices will be obtained by the means of chemical modification of ...

 Further confidential industry projects